crucialfelix/crucialfelix.github.io/_posts/2013-05-16-learn-by-writing-in-the-repl.md

 ---
 {% include JB/setup %}

 Writing code is a much more effective way to learn than just reading it.
 I tend to gorge myself on information and reading.
+Then I go to write or start a project and I realize I don't know some basic syntax form.

+1 hour in the REPL is worth (some made up number) reading blogs.

 In the last years I've been doing a lot of Python, JavaScript and some SuperCollider.
 Clojure is a Lisp, and it uses a lot of functional programming idioms.
 Merely reading code examples doesn't really get them into the brain enough.